XTP CLI

 Error: processing Plugin failed: ERROR

-will display the error output in order to debug
+In this case, xtp plugin push will display the error output in order to debug

 the failure.